-The lowest grade in the Service is within the Support Staff which has a grading structure from Grade 1 to 11.
+4.1 The lowest grade in the Service is within the Support Staff which has a grading structure from Grade 1 to 11.
 The lowest paid worker is at Grade 1.
 Each grade has five levels referred to as spinal column points and a new joiner will progress through these with increasing service.
 Since the lowest paid staff are part-time the actual salary levels are pro-rata.
 The salary range at Grade 1 is currently £12,787 to £14,733 for a 37 hour week.
+For contextual purposes the salary level for a full-time firefighter is £28,481 per annum.